 The proposed bill aims to prohibit the sale of disposable vapor products from entities classified as "prohibited foreign parties."
 It amends the Arkansas Tobacco Products Tax Act of 1977 by introducing new definitions for "disposable vapor product" and "prohibited foreign party."
 A disposable vapor product is defined as one that has a non-detachable battery, cannot be refilled, and is intended for disposal after use.
-The bill establishes that selling or offering such products from prohibited foreign parties is illegal, classifying violations as a Class A misdemeanor.
+The bill also establishes a new section that makes it illegal for any person or entity to sell or offer for sale such products from prohibited foreign parties, classifying violations as a Class A misdemeanor.

 Statutes affected: